 This phone transmitted understandable audio for over 840' in our line-of-sight test, tying with a handful of the other top models.
 However, it was in the obstructed test where the TL96273 stood out, transmitting clear sound over 300' with a variety of walls in the way.

 Ease of Use

-Accounting for 20% of the overall score, our Ease of Use metric evaluated how easy it is to use both the basic and advanced functions of each model.
+Our Ease of Use metric evaluated how easy it is to use both the basic and advanced functions of each model.
 For the basic functions, we evaluated how easy it is to read the display on each handset, operate it in a dark environment, find a lost handset, and place a call, as well as setting the date and time, using the speed dial, and calling back a missed call.
 For advanced functions, we assessed the difficulty in navigating the menus, blocking calls, and inputting names into the phonebook.
-The TL96273 did reasonably well, meriting a 6 out of 10 for its performance, comparing well with the competition, as shown in the following chart.
+The TL96273 did reasonably well here.

 This model is about average in terms of being easy to read, becoming blurry about 5' away.
 It does have a nice and bright screen for use in the dark, but not all of the buttons are illuminated, making it difficult to adjust some settings in the dark if you are not accustomed to the phone.

 This phone has one of the loudest lost handset tones and makes it very easy to place a call, even hyphenating the phone number as you enter it.
 It's relatively easy to call back the last missed call, with the missed caller's number showing up as NEW in your directory.
 However, this model does lack a programmable speed dial.